chinnapureddy-k/terraform_aws_batch/README.md

 <b>AWS Batch Compute Environment Terraform </b>

-Creates a AWS Batch compute environment.
+Creates a AWS Batch compute environment on demand EC2 Instance.
 Compute environments contain the Amazon ECS container instances that are used to run containerized batch jobs.

 <a href="https://registry.terraform.io/providers/hashicorp/aws/3.2.0">Terraform documentation</a>